 VIII.
-PAYMENTS
+Payments

 Grant funds will be paid only to the district or district foundation bank account identified by the district at the time of application.
 District grant funds will not be released until the previous Rotary year's district grant is closed.
-District grants are paid out at the current RI exchange rate at the time of payment.
-Funds are not available after the close of the implementation year; if sponsors do not meet all payment requirements by 31 May of the implementation year, the grant will be canceled.
+Funds are not available after the close of the implementation year; if sponsors do not meet all payment requirements by 15 May of the implementation year, the grant will be canceled.